christiancoleman/PetcubeHelper/README.md

 - **Circular**: Circular movement pattern around the center of the safe zone
 - **Fixed Points**: Moves between predefined points in the safe zone

-## Safety Zone
+## Understanding the Safe Zone

-The application creates a "safe zone" to avoid shining the laser in your cat's eyes:
+The application creates a customizable "safe zone" to avoid shining the laser in your cat's eyes:

-- **Vertical Restriction**: Uses only the bottom half of the screen (0-50% height)
-- **Horizontal Restriction**: Uses only the middle portion of the screen (30-70% width)
+- **Percentage-Based**: All boundaries are set as percentages of the screen dimensions
 - **Visual Feedback**: The screenshot tab shows:
   - Green border around the safe zone
   - Red overlay on restricted areas

-The safe zone boundaries are automatically calculated based on your device's screen dimensions.

-## Continuous Movement Safety

-To prevent the laser from staying static and potentially causing eye damage:

-- All patterns ensure movement at least every second
-- Safety timer triggers movement if static for too long
-- Patterns include natural movement variations to maintain interest
+- **Orientation**:
+  - 0% is the top/left edge of the screen
+  - 100% is the bottom/right edge of the screen

+For cat-friendly operation, it's usually best to:
+- Keep the laser in the lower portion of the screen (set Top % to 50-60)
+- Avoid extreme edges where the laser might not be visible
+- Adjust based on your specific PetCube camera setup and room layout

+## Settings Persistence

+Your safe zone settings are automatically saved to `petcube_settings.json` when you click the "Save Settings" button.
+These settings will be loaded the next time you start the application.

 ## Troubleshooting